 25% of all of Europe's tidal and offshore wind potential is in Scottish waters.

 Climate change is a problem which can only be solved through continental and trans-national cooperation.
 The EU is the European forum by which sovereign countries can come together to find common solutions and ensure a level playing field.
-Scotland is and should remain at the heart of these efforts.
+Scotland should remain at the heart of these efforts.

 Figures from June 2014.
 Taken from 'Scotland’s Agenda for EU Reform', The Scottish Government, October 2014.